jazfunk/poker-run-app/README.md

 ## Summary
 A full-stack, RESTful API, built using Node.js, serving a React front-end, styled with Bootstrap 4.
 Quite a challenging application to build, and it turned out to have more features than I initially intended.

 By crafting robust, and secure endpoints, I've honed my Node.js skills, and solidifed my knowledge of the Web API paradigm.
+With FluentNHIbernate for the ORM (Object Relational Mapping) duties, the API connects to a PostgreSQL database, hosted on an ElephantSQL server, allowing the application data to exist fully in the cloud.

-With the use of class-based stateful components, and reusable functional components, the code is clean, and easy to interpet.
+With the use of React's class-based stateful components, and reusable functional components, the code is clean, and easy to interpet, for any experienced React developer

+While brainstorming this app, I fully expected the algorithm to define the hand would be the most challenging aspect.
+It wasn't.
+From this [StaockOverFlow Post](https://stackoverflow.com/questions/10363927/the-simplest-algorithm-for-poker-hand-evaluation), I was able to build a function which uses bit comparison, and returns a string, defining the poker hand.

+What turned out to be the most difficult part of the functions, was ranking the hands; first by poker hand, then, by high card.
+I learned a great deal about number comparisons, data sorting, and bit comparisons, while refining this logic.

+As the application evolves over the next few months, it will incorporate features such as, importing data to add users, automatically adding a pre-determined number of hands when a user is added, and sending out notifications.

 ## Prerequisites, Development Dependencies, & Installation
 This project requires the following to be installed to run locally: